 RHINOPLASTY

 Rhinoplasty, also referred to as nose surgery or nasal reshaping, is a procedure that alters the structure of the nose.
 It may be performed for functional reasons (such as improving breathing) or cosmetic purposes (to adjust the size or shape of the nose).
-In some cases, it can also address concerns related to trauma or congenital nasal differences.

 This surgery is tailored to each individual and may involve changes to the nasal bones, cartilage, skin, or all three.
 Your surgeon will assess your specific anatomy and discuss your goals to determine the most appropriate approach.